stzendejo/VersionOne.SDK.NET.ObjectModel/DEVELOPING.md

 1. MS SQL Server 2008 or higher
 2. Microsoft IIS 7 or higher
 3. Git for Windows (For its Git Bash command line shell)
+4. One of either the VersionOne Ultimate or Versionone Enterprise installer files

 _Install Git for Windows from http://msysgit.github.com/ if you do not already have it._

 ### If SQL Server is installed at "(local)" on your workstation

-1. If you have not already done so, then build the `ObjectModel.Tests` project
+1. If you have not already done so, then build the `ObjectModel.Tests` project from Visual Studio
-2. Start Git Bash and type: `cd /<path>/<to>/VersionOne.SDK.NET.ObjectModel`
+2. Run `Git Bash` from the start menu and type: `cd /c/<path>/<to>/VersionOne.SDK.NET.ObjectModel` (Note: Git Bash is case sensitive.
+And, if you downloaded the zip it might have a much longer folder name)
 3. Copy the VersionOne installer exe to the `TestSetup` folder.
-Example: `VersionOne.Setup-Ultimate-12.2.2.3601.exe`
+Example: `VersionOne.Setup-Ultimate-12.2.2.3601.exe`, or `VersionOne.Setup-Enterprise-12.2.2.3601.exe`
-4. If you don't use Ultimate, then you'll need to modify the `TestSetup/copy_latest_setup_to_standard_name.sh` script and change the `SETUP =` line to reflect the version.
-5. From the root of the `VersionOne.SDK.NET.ObjectModel` folder type: `". ./run_integration_tests.sh"`
+4. From the root of the `VersionOne.SDK.NET.ObjectModel` folder type: `". ./run_integration_tests.sh"`

 This will install VersionOne to `http://localhost/V1SDKTests_<date and timestamp>`.
 It will also run the integration tests using the NUnit console test runner, and store the results in `run_integration_tests.xml` when finished.
 There should be no failures if you are using Ultimate edition, though a number are currently ignored.
 If you are using Enterprise edition, you will see a number of failures due to licensing restrictions.